gmacario/gmacario.github.io/_posts/2018-10-16-test-hello-node-on-jx.md

 TODO TODO
 -->

-### See also
+### Summary

-This article explained how to perform CI/CD of a Node.JS web application on a Kubernetes cluster using Jenkins X. The jx tool seems still rough in the edges, but it looks quite promising.
+This article explained how to perform CI/CD of a Node.JS web application on a Kubernetes cluster using Jenkins X.

+Jenkins X is quite recent and therefore presents a few rough edges as the list of [issues on GitHub](https://github.com/jenkins-x/jx/issues) can testify, however it shows great potential to represent a very helpful tool for making the journey of application developers to Kubernetes smoother.

 ### See also